 FACEBOOK, INSTAGRAM, SNAPCHAT, BLOGS AND SIMILAR SITES

-Coaches may have personal Facebook (or other social media site) pages, but they are not permitted to have any athlete member of the Club join their personal page as a “friend.”
-A coach shall not accept any “friend” request from any athlete.
-In addition, the coach will remind the athlete that this is not permitted.
-Coaches and athletes are not permitted to “private message” each other through Facebook.
-Coaches and athletes are not permitted to “instant message” each other through Facebook chat or other IM methods.
+Coaches may have personal Facebook (or other social media site) pages, but they are not permitted to have any athlete member or parent of an athlete of the Club join their personal page as a “friend.”
+A coach shall not accept any “friend” request from any athlete or parent of an athlete in the club.
+In addition, the coach will remind the athlete and/or the parent of the athlete that this is not permitted.
+Coaches and athletes or parent of an athlete in the club are not permitted to “private message” each other through Facebook.
+Coaches and athletes and parents of an athlete in the club are not permitted to “instant message” each other through Facebook chat or other IM methods.
 The club has an official Facebook page that athletes and their parents can “like” for information and updates on team-related matters.
 Coaches are encouraged to set their pages to “private” to prevent athletes from accessing the coach’s personal information.

 Best Practice: The club has an official Twitter page that coaches, athletes and parents can follow for information and updates on team-related matters.
-Coaches are not permitted to follow athletes on Twitter.
-Likewise, athletes are not permitted to follow coaches on Twitter.
-Coaches and athletes are not permitted to “direct message” each other through Twitter.
+Coaches are not permitted to follow athletes or parents of an athlete in the club on Twitter.
+Likewise, athletes or parents of an athlete in the club are not permitted to follow coaches on Twitter.
+Coaches and athletes or parents of an athlete in the club are not permitted to “direct message” each other through Twitter.

 Coaches and athletes and/or parents are NOT permitted to exchange personal cell phone numbers.
 Therefore, coaches and athletes and/or parents are NOT permitted to send or receive text messages.
 Please use the sports engine app to communicate with your coach either through the chat or message feature.
 Player to Player and Parent to Parent text messages are OK!
 Just keep things positive!